tirthasheshpatel/Data-Structures-and-Algorithms/README.md

   <li> Polish (prefix) to Infix using STACK in C</li>
 </ol>
 </p>
+<p> All the algorithms will be fully documented and implemented in C soon! </p>

 ## Data Structures Implemented
 <p> All the Data Structures have been implemented in C. The implemented Data Structures are: